PUBLICATIONS

 Donato-Sapp, H. (2023).
 Black feminism: Helena Donato-Sapp, USA, 8th-grade feminist, and disability activist.
 In Gayle Kimball’s Young global changemakers for a feminist future.
 Chico, CA: Equality=Press.

 Young global changemakers for a feminist future is a book that delves deeply into feminist history, current feminist issues, and changemaker tactics and strategies.
 Then the book invites fifteen young women from around the world to speak in their own voices about Black feminism, body image, safety, reproduction rights, ethnic feminism, education feminists, post-colonial feminists, and media and corporate changemakers.
-Helena is featured as one of these amazing global changemakers and is, once again, the youngest voice.
+Helena is featured as one of these amazing global changemakers and is the youngest author in this book.

 Donato-Sapp, H. (2021).
 Black girl magic is a glorious gift.
 In Danielle Apugo, Lynnette Mawhinney, and Afiya M. Mbilishaka’s Strong black girls: Patchwork stories of remembrance, resistance, and resilience in K-12 schooling (Eds.).
 New York, NY: Teachers College Press.